-Propose: The TSCONST period is a multiple of the BI, i.e., TSCONST period = n x BI where n is the value represented by B0–B14.
+Propose: The TSCONST period is a multiple of the beacon intervals, i.e., TSCONST period = n x bi where n is the value represented by B0–B14 and bi is the time duration of the beacon interval.

 1223.32

 The TSCONST period is a fraction of the BI, i.e., TSCONST period = BI/n where n is the value represented by B0–B14.